parmentelat/flotbioinfo/jupyterhub/setup-jupyter.md

 ## Various customizations

+### filenames
-* First off, there seems to be some confusion between `~/.ipython` and `~/.jupyter`.
+First off, there seems to be some confusion between `~/.ipython` and `~/.jupyter`.
 I symlink them together for now

+### shortcuts
-* Then in order to install the keyboard shortcuts I had in place for developping flotpython:
+Then in order to install the keyboard shortcuts I had in place for developping flotpython:

   * I refactored older `devel_custom.js` to produce an extension
   * stored in git under `nbextensions/author-keyboard.js`
   * that gets installed (manually) under `/home/bioinfo/.jupyter/nbextensions/author-keyboard.js`